Shellability of generalized Dowling posets: Introduction

 Dowling lattices have long been known to be shellable \cite{gottlieb1998cohomology}, and a recent work of the author with Delucchi and Girard establishes shellability of posets of layers of arrangements defined by root systems \cite{delucchi2017shellability}.
 A natural question posed in \cite{bibby2018combinatorics} is to prove shellability for the $S$-Dowling posets $\D_n(G,S)$.
 In Section \ref{sec:dowling-shellability} we solve this conjecture in a positive way (Theorem \ref{thm:dowling-shellability}):

 \begin{customthm}{A} The poset $\D_n(G,S) \cup \{\one\}$ is EL-shellable. \end{customthm}

 The order complex of a shellable poset is homotopy equivalent to a wedge of spheres.
-Therefore the number of such spheres determines the homotopy type.
-Once shellability is proved, the number of spheres in the order complex of $\D_n(G,S) \setminus \{\zero\}$ can be retrieved from the characteristic polynomial, which is computed in \cite[Theorem 2.5.2]{bibby2018combinatorics}.
-In Section \ref{sec:homotopy-type} we give an independent combinatorial computation of this number, based on counting certain rooted trees (Theorem \ref{thm:homotopy-type}):
+In Section \ref{sec:homotopy-type} we determine the number of these spheres, by counting certain rooted trees (Theorem \ref{thm:homotopy-type}):

 \begin{customthm}{B} The order complex of the poset $\D_n(G,S) \setminus \{\zero\}$ is homotopy equivalent to a wedge of

 $(n-1-\epsilon)$-dimensional spheres, except for the empty poset $\bar\D_1(\{e\}, \varnothing)$.
 Here $\epsilon = 0$ for $S \neq \varnothing$ and $\epsilon = 1$ for $S = \varnothing$. \end{customthm}